sigsum/sigsum/README.md

 &#10004; Centralised log operations but distributed trust assumptions\
 &#10004; Discoverability of statements for data of your choice

-A minimal statement encodes the following claim: the right data has cryptographic hash
-X.  You can add additional meaning to each statement.
+A minimal statement encodes the following claim: the right data has a certain cryptographic hash.
+You can add additional meaning to each statement.
 For example, you may use a sigsum log to claim that

 - everyone gets the same news articles,
 - software package X builds reproducibly, or